-With the first round of the Stanley Cup playoffs in the books, we have four exciting second-round matchups.
+With the Stanley Cup playoffs halfway done, we have exciting Eastern and Western Conference Finals matchups.

 I am not much of a hockey bettor myself, but I am great at building simulations of playoffs.
 With my programming skills, I can bet on any sport, as long as I have the best numbers to work with.